Indonesia: Tsunami warning lifted after 7.3-magnitude earthquake | DW | 14.12.2021

 "Everyone ran out into the street," Agustinus Florianus, a resident of Maumere town on Flores island, told Reuters news agency.

-A 5.6-magnitude aftershock struck in the town of Larantuka on East Flores Island.
+A 5.1-magnitude aftershock struck in the town of Larantuka on East Flores Island.

 "We have checked and there are no reports of damage," East Flores district chief Anton Hayon told Kompas TV.